lana-20/selenium-mouse-operations/README.md

 Apart from this, there are different types of scenarios where I can use a mouse operation.
 Eg, I find a slider where I can drag and drop that slider from one place to another.
 This is also considered a mouse related operation.

 I encounter mouse hover actions in some apps.
-As soon as I place my mouse cursor on a particular element, some other menu options are diplayed.
+As soon as I place my mouse cursor on a particular element, some other hidden sub-menu options are diplayed.

 Login to the www.amazon.com account.
 As soon as I hover over the Accounts & Lists tab, some other menus pop up to choose options for shopping.
 I can click on previously purchased items or manage those items, click on one of my lists or create a list (Wishlist, Alexa shopping list, registry, etc.), or select any of the account options.